ryanr1230/KingConverter/README.md

 3. Right click and go to the KingConverter context menu
 4. Select which conversion path
 5. Hope it doesn't break!

+#Adding a new conversion type
+1. Go to chrome://extensions
+2. Click `options` under KingConverter
+3. Add a title and conversion factor (tag optional)
+4. Click add